What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 Penthouse History and Evolution

 Penthouse desirability is a recent phenomenon.
 Multistory apartments go back to ancient Rome, but the top floors were unpopular and occupied mainly by the poor.
-Top-floor living encompassed poor infrastructure and a lack of water supply.
-Since there were no elevators, residents had to climb long flights of stairs several times daily.
+Top-floor living meant poor infrastructure, no running water, and long flights of stairs with no elevator — residents climbed several times daily.
+For obvious reasons, the wealthy lived in large, sprawling, single-story villas.

 For obvious reasons, the wealthy lived in large, sprawling, single-story villas.
 The concept of a penthouse, with its modern associations of exclusivity, luxury, and jaw-dropping views from the top floor, is a 20th-century idea, that came with advances in building technology and urban development.